kotelesroberto/portfolio/projects/interview_kps/README.md

 - Accessibility level: AA
 - Mobile first, full responsive solution
-- It follows the BG (Brand Guideline)
 - Fast loading time
 - Cached content and images
-- Fully optimized loading event and running time with Adobe A/B test code injection into the header

 <!-- License -->